What Is Sleepwalking?

 Still, some simple steps can keep your young sleepwalker safe while traipsing about.

-Sleepwalking is far more common in kids than in adults, as most sleepwalkers outgrow it by the early teen years.
+Sleepwalking is far more common in kids than in adults.
 It may run in families, so if you or your partner are or were sleepwalkers, your child may be too.

 - lack of sleep or fatigue

 - irregular sleep schedules